backstage/backstage/packages/core-app-api/api-report.md

 // Warnings were encountered during analysis:
 //
 // src/apis/system/ApiProvider.d.ts:15:5 - (ae-forgotten-export) The symbol "ApiProviderProps" needs to be exported by the entry point index.d.ts
-// src/app/types.d.ts:152:5 - (ae-forgotten-export) The symbol "AppIcons" needs to be exported by the entry point index.d.ts
 ```